dudung/x/content/posts/hugo/set-up-hugo-site.md

 math: false
 url: "0000"
 ---
-Several steps are required to set up a blog with Hugo in Windows.
+Several steps are required to set up a Hugo site in Windows.
 In general the steps includes download and install Hugo, create and clone repository in GitHub, make a new site with Hugo, add theme, tune configuration, post article, and push changes to GitHub.

 ## download